-The anchored supports can be spaced at 0.5...2 km (the optimum overland span is one km), depending upon the terrain relief.
+The anchored supports can be spaced at 0.5...2 km (the optimum span is 1 km), depending upon the terrain relief.
 The maximum horizontal loads experienced just by the terminal anchored supports (they are affected by one-way loading) are: 1,000 tf for the double-track and 500 tf for the single-track routes.
 The intermediate anchored supports (they comprise over 90% of the total number) will not experience any significant horizontal load in operation, because the forces acting upon the support from each side will become mutually balanced.

-In accordance with the terrain relief the carrying supports will be spaced at 10...100 m overland (the optimal span is 25 m) and at 10 m along the sea portion (in the tunnel).
+In accordance with the terrain relief the carrying supports will be spaced at 10...100 m (the optimal span is 25 m).
 The minimal vertical load upon the support (together with the moving vehicle weight) is 10 tf (the span is 10 m), the maximum load is 35 tf (the span is 100 m).

 The terrain relief and the longitudinal route profile and the layout will determine how tall the supports should be.
-Table 2 is a guide for practically any terrain relief showing that they should be 15 m tall, on the average.
+Table 2 is a guide for practically any terrain relief showing that they should be on the average 15 m tall.

-Proportion of the supports in their
+Tallacco of suprosts or Proportion of the supports in their

 Tallness of supports, m total number, %

 10 70

 20 20

 30 5

 40 3

 50 1.5

 100 0.5

 Total: average tallness of supports -15 m 100

-Determination of Average Tallness of Supports
+Determination of Average Height of Supports